The United Jewish Community of Ukraine monitors, fixes and prevents incidents of anti-Semitism and intolerance towards Jews in Ukraine.

 In its activities, the United Jewish Community of Ukraine is guided by the international definition of anti-Semitism.
 We use this term for the reason that the Ukrainian regulatory and legal framework does not contain a definition of anti-Semitism, and, accordingly, the list of actions that can be qualified as its manifestations.
 In this regard, the UJCU fully supports the initiative of the Ambassador of Israel to Ukraine Joel Lion to adopt an international definition of anti-Semitism.

-On the 27 th of June in 2016 definition of anti-Semitism was developed by the International Holocaust Remembrance Alliance or IHRA, which was recognized by international community.
+On May 26, 2016, at the International Holocaust Remembrance Alliance or IHRA plenary meeting in Bucharest, it was decided to adopt a definition of anti-Semitism, which was recognized by international community.
 In 2017 this definition was approved by the European Parliament.

 According to wording, offered by IHRA, anti-Semitism is a determined perception of Jews which is expressed in hatred towards them.
 Verbal and physical demonstrations of anti-Semitism are directed against Jews and nonJews and/or against their property, against Jewish communities and organizations and religious establishments.